zyazyaG/Project_4/README.md

 ## Table of Content

-- Data Cleaning and Explorations
+- Data Cleaning and Explorations <a name="datacleaning"/>
   * Medium Price as Investment Capital
   * Volatility of the Market
   * ROI for the last 24 months